Five Books on Mathematical Thinking and Its Beauty

 Finally, if you do want to read a deep and wide history of mathematics, from the Babylonians until at least the twentieth century, here are two more books that don't contain formulas or complicated theorems.
 Instead, they put mathematics in its historical context, with slightly different focuses, but with similar clarity and depth.

-The Crest of the Peacock: Non-European Roots of Mathematics (1991), by George G. Joseph, is what I suggest you should read if you’re more interested in the Arab, Chinese, and Indian heritage of mathematics.
+A History of Mathematics (1968) by Carl Boyer and Uta Merzbach, is my recommendation for a focus to the European continent.
+The Crest of the Peacock: Non-European Roots of Mathematics (1991), by George G. Joseph, is what I suggest you should read if you're more interested in the Arab, Chinese, and Indian heritage of mathematics.